ANNUAL, SIX-WEEK TRAINING PROGRAM

-Subsidized Educational Services: Women Who Weld offers intensive, 6-week training classes in which unemployed and underemployed women learn how to MIG weld and operate various metalworking tools and machines.
-Participants receive training for the American Welding Society Certified Welder (CW) test and guidance in resume and interview prep, financial literacy, and home buying.
-Graduates of the program will be prepared for full-time jobs or apprenticeships in welding or manufacturing.
+Women Who Weld offers a subsidized, 6-week intensive training program in which unemployed and underemployed women learn how to MIG weld and operate various metalworking tools and machines.
+Graduates of the program will be prepared for full-time jobs or apprenticeships in the welding industry.
 This program is funded through donations and grants, please click here if you would like to donate!

-Paid Educational Services: Women Who Weld offers intensive training classes for women who are interested in learning how to MIG, TIG, and/or Stick weld.
-Please contact us below for more information!
+Women Who Weld offers paid, week-long intensive training classes for women who are interested in learning how to MIG, TIG, and/or Stick weld.
+Graduates of the week-long program will be prepared for full-time jobs or apprenticeships in the welding industry.
+Contact us below for more information!

 Samantha has been a welder for 4 years and created Women Who Weld in 2014.
 Samantha holds a Master in Urban Planning from the University of Michigan and is the Founder of Farr Side, a Planning and Economic Development firm in Detroit.
 Prior to receiving her master's degree, Samantha was the Senior Business Development Manager at an advertising technology startup in New York City.

 Samantha intends to expand the Women Who Weld training programs to cities and towns across the country with a high demand for welders, so if you identify as a woman who wants to learn how to weld, please contact us.
 No matter where you live, we would like to hear from you!